lessthan3/dobi/README.md

 * that scale to 100k+ users without hosting your own servers
 * on Linux, Mac, or Windows
 * in any editing environment you prefer

-Dobi will be available for use in the near future.
-If you'd like to play around before then, contact us at dobi@lessthan3.com.

 Documentation is available at http://www.dobi.io